day8/shadow-git-inject/README.md

 ## The Latest Tag

 So far, we have said `the computed version` is created using the "latest tag".
-While that is often true, it is not the whole story, which is acually as follows:
+While that is often true, it is not the whole story, which is actually as follows:
-  1. what's used is the "latest version tag" found in the commit history  ("latest version tag" vs "latest tag")
+  1. what's used is the most recently created "version tag" that is reachable from `HEAD`
   2. where a "version tag" is a tag with a specific textual structure
-  3. by default, that textual structure must match the regex: `#"^v(\d+\.\d+\.\d+)$"`
+  3. by default, that textual structure must match the regex: `"^v(\d+\.\d+\.\d+)$"`
   4. so, one of these "version tags" might look like: `v1.2.3`  (the string `"v"` followed by a semver, `"N.N.N"`)
   5. tags which do not match the regex are ignored (which means you can use tags for other purposes, not just for nominating versions)
   6. you can override this default regex with one of your own which will recognise an alternative textual structure (see how below)
   7. you'll notice that the regex has a capturing group which extracts just the semver part: "N.N.N".
 If you provide your own regex, it must contain a single capturing group which isolates that part of the tag to be used in `the computed version`.

-So, this build hook will traverse backwards through the history of the current commit looking for a tag which has the right structure (matches the regex), and when it finds one, it is THAT tag which is used to create `the computed version` - it is that tag against which the "ahead count" will be calculated, etc.
+So, this build hook collects all tags reachable from `HEAD`, filters them by the version-pattern regex, and selects the most recently created match.
+That selected tag is then used to create `the computed version` — it is also the tag against which the "ahead count" will be calculated.

+"Most recently created" is determined by git's `creatordate` field, which works for both annotated and lightweight tags.
+In typical workflows where version tags are created in monotonically increasing order, this is the same as "highest version number".
+The two diverge if a tag is created retroactively against an older commit (e.g. a hotfix backport tagged after a newer release): the retroactive tag wins because it was created last.

 ## Sharp Edges